osu-mist/github-testing-automation/README.md

 - **Create Branches and Make Changes**: Creates specified branches, makes changes, and pushes to remote.
 - **Delete Repositories with 'automation' in their name**: Deletes all repositories of the user with 'automation' in their name.

+## Logging

+GitHub Automator utilizes Python's logging module to log informational messages and error messages.
+The logging mechanism is configured to output log messages to two separate files:

+- `info.log`: This file contains informational messages about the operations performed by the tool, such as successful creation of repositories, successful push of commits, etc.
+- `error.log`: This file contains error messages that provide information about any errors or exceptions encountered during the execution of the tool.

+- Log Format
+The log messages are formatted to include the timestamp, log level (INFO or ERROR), and the log message.
+Here is an example of a log message format:

+`2023-09-21 12:34:56 [INFO] - Repository MyRepo created successfully.`

 ## Prerequisites

 - Python 3.x (Used: 3.11)